zeshanrajput/cookbook/memory-bank/progress.md

 ## Bread
 - [ ] The Everything Dough Recipe (Made many times.
 Now my recipe for most basic breads.
 I don't make the NYT recipe anymore.
 I do make the pizza crust recipe when making pizza, as the flavor profile is better.)
 - [ ] Homemade Naan (Modified) (Made several times.
-My go-to recipe though not significantly better than store-bought yet.)
+Reworked with a "Cast Iron Inversion" technique and hybrid leavening to better simulate a tandoor.
+Untested.)
 - [ ] Jay's Signature Pizza Crust (Made many times.)
 - [ ] Basic White Sandwich Bread (Made several times, though not better than store bought bread unless you're on a boat and away from land for a while.)
 - [ ] NYT No Knead Bread Recipe (Made several times.
 I use this baking technique with the simpler everything dough recipe above.)
 - [ ] The "Considered Average" Shokupan (Made: 0)

 ## Breakfast
-- [ ] Good Old-Fashioned Pancakes (Modified) (Made many times.)
+- [ ] Good Old-Fashioned Pancakes (Modified v2) (Made many times.
+Reworked to sour the milk and include a resting phase for a more tender and taller pancake.
+Untested.)
 - [ ] Quarter Sheet Pan Egg Roulade (Made several times.)
 - [ ] Quarter Sheet-Pan Omelette (Made several times.)
-- [ ] Kansai-Style Quarter Sheet Pan Tamagoyaki (Made 1.
-Didn't like the flavor profile.
-Needs significant work to make the sweeter tamago style instead.)
+- [ ] Kanto-Style (Sweet) Quarter Sheet Pan Tamagoyaki (v2) (Made: 0.
+Reworked with cornstarch, mayonnaise, and a high-heat, short-time protocol.
+Untested.)
 - [ ] The Perfect British-Style Scone for the American Kitchen (Made many, many times.
 Now a staple to have in the freezer.)

 ## Desserts
-- [ ] 1-2-3-4 Cake (Made several times.
-My go-to cake.)
+- [ ] "The Baker's Secret" Chocolate Chip Cookies (Made: 0.
+New recipe designed for high-yield, low-risk, using chemical mimicry to create bakery-style results.
+Replaces the previous brown-butter recipe.
+Untested.)
+- [ ] The "Everything Batter" (1:1:1 Ratio) (Made: 0.
+Replaces the old 1-2-3-4 cake with a versatile ratio-based batter using the reverse creaming method.
+Can be used for cakes, crepes, waffles, and Yorkshire puddings.
+Untested.)
 - [ ] Vanilla Pudding (Made several times.
 Not signifcantly better than store-bought.)
 - [ ] Julia Child's Fluffy Pumpkin Pie (Made: 0)